gogartom/DOM-Extraction/README.md

 Created by Ross Girshick at Microsoft Research, Redmond.

+### TODO
+ - Javascript should check BBs, it should not return boxes bigger than image!

 ### Introduction

 **Fast R-CNN** is a fast framework for object detection with deep ConvNets.
 Fast R-CNN